 Swivel Ride Ons

 Swivel ride ons are moved by the child turning the wheel from side to side which creates forward motion In a way I’m not scientific enough to understand.
 They are fun for much longer than an average ride on but it usually takes toddlers a while to get the hang of them.
 You’ll also need a good amount of space as they need to build up momentum.
-Diddicar* is the original brand of swivel car and they also offer walker/ride on hybrid* for older babies/younger toddlers.
+Swivel cars* are great for older toddlers and preschoolers and they also offer walker/ride on hybrid* for older babies/younger toddlers.

 Plush Ride Ons

 In the last few years, the cost of plush ride ons, usually horses* have come down in price.
 Like the swivel cars, there is a knack to getting them moving but they will last longer than most ride ons and can be fun with less room than you need for swivel cars.

 If you don’t fancy wheels you could go for a bouncer instead.
 These inflatable animals* are a bit like space hoppers and can be fun for an energetic toddler who has a good sense of balance.
 They aren’t really a replacement for a ride on toy but can be a good addition to give some variety.
 My children often sat on theirs to watch to TV.

 While not great while they are still very little, a toddler balance bike* can be an option if you have a very active child.
 They are usually have two wheels at the front, quite close together and one at the back, making them more table than a standard balance bike but they require more balance than a standard ride on.
 You can also get tricycles* where the back wheels can be moved closer together and eventually changed to just one wheel so that they require more balance once the toddler is ready.
 They’re great for getting one ride on that will work for different ages.

 Enjoyed this Post?
 Why not pin it for later!